-- The OP could serve the purposes of being part of their annual review, informing decision making or creating incentives/metrics at their organization.
+- The Openness Profile could serve the purposes of being part of their annual review, informing decision making or creating incentives/metrics at their organization.

 - There is a frustration with current incentive structures and cultural inertia is very common, which translated into a desire for systemic change in how contributions to scholarship are valued and who is credited.

 - It was frequently found that openness is either not currently discussed in detail in interviewees' personal evaluations, or that interviewees had only informal evaluations or none at all.